huss-osman/devops-learning/06-aws/compute/05-ec2-web-server-deployment.md

 ## Reflection

-This demo provided hands-on experience with launching and managing EC2 instances while demonstrating how web applications can be deployed in the cloud.
-It also reinforced the importance of Security Groups, public IP addresses, and EC2 User Data when deploying and accessing services on AWS.
+Deploying a web server on Amazon EC2 helped me understand how quickly cloud infrastructure can be provisioned and made accessible over the internet.
+Rather than manually configuring physical hardware, AWS allows virtual servers to be launched, configured, and managed within minutes.

+I also learned how Security Groups, public IP addresses, SSH access, and EC2 User Data work together to support application deployment.
+Understanding these concepts provides a strong foundation for cloud infrastructure, server administration, and modern DevOps practices.